Local duality in algebra and topology: Abstract local duality

 \begin{rem} Let $\cC$ be a stable category which is compactly generated by a collection $\cG$ of dualizable objects.
 Then by~\cite[Thm.~1.1.2.15]{ha} and \cite[Thm.~2.3.2]{hps_axiomatic}, the homotopy category $\Ho(\cC)$ is an algebraic stable homotopy category in the sense of~\cite{hps_axiomatic}.
 Many of the results proven there carry over to the setting of stable categories, as demonstrated in \cite{ha}. \end{rem}

 \begin{lem} Suppose $\cC$ is a stable category, compactly generated by dualizable objects.
-If $X \in \cC$ is compact, then $X$ is dualizable. \end{lem} \begin{proof} This is an easy consequence of the definitions.
-For a proof in the setting of axiomatic stable homotopy theory, see \cite[Thm.~2.1.3(c)]{hps_axiomatic}. \end{proof} \begin{rem} We note that this need not be true without the assumption that $\cC$ is compactly generated by dualizable objects.
+If $X \in \cC$ is compact, then $X$ is dualizable.
+Moreover, if $A$ is compact, then the converse holds. \end{lem} \begin{proof} This is an easy consequence of the definitions.
+For a proof in the setting of axiomatic stable homotopy theory, see \cite[Thm.~2.1.3(c),(d)]{hps_axiomatic}. \end{proof} \begin{rem} We note that this need not be true without the assumption that $\cC$ is compactly generated by dualizable objects.
 A counterexample arises in the stable motivic homotopy category $\Sp(S)$, where $S$ is the spectrum of a discrete valuation ring, see \cite[Rem.~8.2]{mot_le}.
-However, this condition is satisfied for all the examples we consider in this paper. \end{rem}

-\begin{defn} A full subcategory $\cD \subseteq \cC$ is called thick if it is closed under retracts and finite colimits in $\cC$.
-A localizing subcategory is a thick subcategory that is also closed under filtered colimits in $\cC$. \end{defn}
+However, this condition is satisfied for all the examples we consider in this paper. \end{rem} \begin{defn} A full subcategory $\cD \subseteq \cC$ is called thick if it is closed under retracts, desuspensions, and finite colimits in $\cC$.
+A localizing subcategory is a thick subcategory that is also closed under filtered colimits in $\cC$.
+Finally, a localizing subcategory is said to be a localizing ideal if it is also closed under tensor products with objects in $\cC$. \end{defn}

 Given a collection $\cS \subseteq \cC$ of objects in $\cC$, the smallest thick subcategory of $\cC$ containing $\cS$ will be denoted by $\Thick_{\cC}(\cS)$ and is called the thick subcategory of $\cC$ generated by $\cS$.
 The localizing subcategory $\Loc_{\cC}(\cS)$ is similarly defined as the smallest localizing subcategory of $\cC$ containing $\cS$.
+Likewise, we define the localizing ideal generated by $\cS$, $\Locid{\cC}(\cS)$, to be the smallest localizing ideal containing $\cS$.
 If the ambient category $\cC$ is clear from context, then the subscript will be omitted.